What is an FHA Loan?

 Debt-to-Income (DTI) Ratio: FHA loans often allow higher DTIs than conventional loans.
 Some borrowers may qualify with DTIs up to 50%, depending on credit and other strengths.
 Many lenders set stricter limits through overlays

 Stable, Documented Income: Be prepared to show consistent earnings through: pay stubs, W-2s or tax returns, and roof of additional income if you use it to qualify.
+You may still qualify if you don't have a W-2 or are self employed, but you'll still need to document income.

 Sufficient Cash for Closing Costs: Closing costs can range between 2% and 5% of the purchase price.
-You will also likely need to pay for prepaid taxes and homeowners insurance
+You will also likely need to pay for prepaid taxes and homeowners insurance.

-Primary Residence Requirement: FHA loans must be used for a primary residence, not an investment property or vacation home
+Primary Residence Requirement: FHA loans must be used for a primary residence, not an investment property or vacation home.

-Property Must Meet FHA Standards: The home must pass an FHA appraisal confirming it is safe, structurally sound, and move-in ready
+Property Must Meet FHA Standards: The home must pass an FHA appraisal confirming it is safe, structurally sound, and move-in ready.

 FHA vs. Conventional Home Loans